Rinzii/ccmath/tools/asmlab/README.md

 | constexpr_probe | gen paths |
 | path_direct | Same as runtime_flatten for direct entries |

-Path categories (classify.py) include ccmath_internal_kernel, external_libm_call,
+classify.py assigns path categories such as ccmath_internal_kernel, external_libm_call,
-hardware_instruction_lowering, unknown, and others in registry/path_categories.json.
+and hardware_instruction_lowering.
+The full vocabulary is in registry/path_categories.json.
-If you see pow or _pow in the slice, you measured libm, not pow_impl.
+Seeing pow or _pow in the slice usually means you measured libm, not pow_impl.

 ## Scenarios